arslee/ARE231_2021/README.md

+# Crash Course on Applied Economics Research using R

-This repository contains codes, slides, and other documents that I have used for a crash course on applied economics research using R in 2021 Fall.
-The course is taught in ARE231-Agricultural Demand and Supply, a 2nd-year PhD course at UC Davis.
-ARE231 is taught jointly by Aaron Smith and Timothy Beatty.
-As a guest lecturer, I held two sessions, each of which took around one and half hours.
+This repository contains codes, slides, and other documents that I have used as a guest lecturer for ARE231 Agricultural Demand and Supply at UC Davis in 2021 Fall, a 2nd-year PhD course.
+ARE231 is taught jointly by Timothy Beatty and Aaron Smith.
+I held two sessions, each of which took around one and half hours.

 In the first session, I covered coding mindset, useful features of